 “Golf is becoming much more mainstream and family-focused as a sport and an added benefit when people are booking travel vacations,” said Olivier.
 “We have taken this one step further and include greens fees at our Runaway Bay Golf Club in our all-inclusive programming at all three Jewel Resorts in the Ocho Rios, Jamaica, area.”

-“Upselling in the Caribbean is on the rise, and we’re encouraging travel agents to upsell with more emphasis on experience than price point,” said Adam Stewart, CEO of Sandals Resorts International and CEO of Island Routes Caribbean Adventures.
+Time to Splurge“Upselling in the Caribbean is on the rise, and we’re encouraging travel agents to upsell with more emphasis on experience than price point,” said Adam Stewart, CEO of Sandals Resorts International and CEO of Island Routes Caribbean Adventures.
 “In talking with partners, we’re seeing a recession frustration.
 We’re coming out of a recession and people are looking to splurge.
 We’re responding to that with suites that are better than they have ever been, and with the introduction of Club Sandals, a refined level of concierge and butler services.”

 Destination weddings at Sandals Resorts and Beaches Resorts are on the rise and Stewart has observed that travel agents are playing a larger role in the planning process.